ashrafulalam005/BMI-calculator-with-html-css-and-javascript/README.md

 ## Upcoming Feature
 <br>

-- I am working on it so that I can make it more beautiful.
+- I am working on it so that I can make it more detailed and advanced.
-- Adding additional features.
+- Trying to add additional features.

 ## How to Use
 <br>